openqasm/openqasm/source/language/classical.rst

 OpenQASM evaluates expressions from left to right.

-   .. table:: [operator-precedence] operator precedence in OpenQASM.
+   .. table:: [operator-precedence] operator precedence in OpenQASM ordered from highest precedence to lowest precedence.
+Higher precedence operators will be evaluated first.

       +-------------------------------+---------------------------------------+
       | Operator                      | Operator Types                        |